The Big Storylines To Follow During Celtics-Nets First-Round Playoff Series

 Tatum is going to continue to see double and triple teams, and while he’s capable of hitting some ridiculously tough spots, he cannot force it.
 Tatum was at his best when he was getting everyone involved, and too much ISO ball will throw off the team’s rhythm.
 There will be times when he needs to take over, but he needs to keep doing what has led to Boston’s second-half rise.
 That being said, expect some monster nights from Tatum over the next two weeks.

 There’s also the little matter of keeping Durant in check.
-That won’t fall on just Tatum, but it’s a pretty important factor over the next few weeks.
+That will mostly fall on Brown, with Tatum drawing Seth Curry, but switches will put Tatum on Durant at times.
+Keeping Durant from going wild is a pretty important factor over the next few weeks.

 The Rise Of Jaylen Brown